kochanowski/platform-challenge/README.md

   `core-api/code/local_env`
   `psp-connector/code/local_env`

-## 3. Running on local machine
+## 3. Running on the local machine
 * To run the stack in background run `docker-compose up -d`
 * Traefik dashboard is available at `http://localhost:8080/`
-* To rebuild the image please run `docker-compose up --force-recreate --build`
+* To rebuild the image run `docker-compose up --force-recreate --build`
 * To run services with `DEBUG` mode for each service uncomment the following lines in `docker-compose` file:
 ```
     environment: